return42/sphkerneldoc/linux_src_doc/fs/crypto/crypto_c.rst

 Description
 -----------

-Allocates a ciphertext page and encrypts plaintext_page into it using the ctx encryption context.
+Encrypts \ ``page``\  using the ctx encryption context.
+Performs encryption either in-place or into a newly allocated bounce page.
 Called on the page write path.

-The caller must call
+Bounce page allocation is the default.
+In this case, the contents of \ ``page``\  are encrypted and stored in an allocated bounce page. \ ``page``\  has to be locked and the caller must call
 \ :c:func:`fscrypt_restore_control_page`\  on the returned ciphertext page to release the bounce buffer and the encryption context.

+In-place encryption is used by setting the FS_CFLG_OWN_PAGES flag in fscrypt_operations.
+Here, the input-page is returned with its content encrypted.

 .. _`fscrypt_encrypt_page.return`:

 Return
 ------

-An allocated page with the encrypted content on success.
+A page with the encrypted content on success.
 Else, an error value or NULL.

 .. _`fscrypt_decrypt_page`: